Arlington County, Virginia: Local government

-Since 1930, Arlington County has been governed by a board of supervisors that appoint a County Manager, the latter of which oversees the county's everyday operations, as well as its departments and offices that provide administrative and regulatory services.
-Each of the board's five members are elected at-large and serving staggered 4-year terms.
-Since 2023, primary elections for county board seats have been conducted via ranked choice voting.
+Since 1930, Arlington County has been governed by a board of supervisors that appoint a county manager, who oversees the county's everyday operations as well as its departments and offices that provide administrative and regulatory services.
+Each of the board's five members are elected at-large and serve staggered four-year terms.
+Since 2023, primary elections for county board seats have been conducted via ranked-choice voting.
 Board members elect a chair, who serves as the official head of county government, and vice-chair at annual organizational meetings held every January.
 The elected board chair and vice-chair share the same duties and responsibilities of their peers, and do not possess the power to veto motions.

 The board oversees various elements of county administration, including general policy, land use and zoning, tax rates, the issuance of proclamations, and the making of appointments to citizen advisory groups.
 The board also represents Arlington County at regional, state, and national forums and commissions.
-Other elected county officials include the school board and five constitutional officers, which consist of the County Clerk of the Circuit Court, Commissioner of the Revenue, Commonwealth's Attorney, Sheriff, and Treasurer.
+Other elected county officials include the school board and five constitutional officers, which consist of the county clerk of the circuit court, commissioner of the revenue, commonwealth's attorney, sheriff, and treasurer.